The 4 Levels Of Strategy: The Difference & How To Apply Them

 Each business area must make a strategic decision and define the approach they’ll choose to get closer to their goals.

-A business level strategy examples
+Business strategy examples

 A large bank is a prime example of an organization selling multiple services in different industries.